philrz/super/docs/commands/super.md

 decent performance, we used it as the baseline for all of the speed-up factors.

 To summarize,
-`super` with Super Binary is substantially faster than multiple relational systems for the search use cases, and with Parquet performs on par with the others for traditional OLAP queries, except for the _union_ query, where the super-structured data model trounces the relational model (by over 60x!) for stitching together disparate data types for analysis in an aggregation.
+`super` with BSUP is substantially faster than multiple relational systems for the search use cases, and with Parquet performs on par with the others for traditional OLAP queries, except for the _union_ query, where the super-structured data model trounces the relational model (by over 60x!) for stitching together disparate data types for analysis in an aggregation.